 Today that picture is changing.
 While traditional benefits keep being mentioned, organizations look at the cloud as a way to innovate, develop value, increase speed of business and all those other aspects we typically associate with digital transformation.
 However, the gaps regarding maturity and the lack of an integrated approach towards the hybrid reality of various cloud deployments remain.

 Where do we stand with the cloud?
-2016 and beyond – towards cloud first
+Towards cloud first

 Cloud adoption keeps growing and after having missed several growth expectations again in 2014, 2015 was a turning point and for this year and the years beyond we see quick evolutions, accelerating growth/adoption and important shifts in what is moved to the cloud and how.